manics/20250518-pasc25-satre-temporary/README.md

 ---
 ## Typical HPC has insufficient isolation for handling sensitive data
 - Outbound network access: data can be copied out
-- Shared drives: people can see each other's data
+- Shared filesystems/scratch space: people can see each other's data
 - Internal network connections: data can be passed between different internal projects
-- Scratch space: data could be seen by others, or left behind on a node after a job completes

 ![bg right:40%](datacentre.jpg)